 Grilling is an American birthright, woven into our culture along with apple pie and baseball.
 Grill masters take their art very seriously and it’s wise not to challenge the apron clad, tong and spatula wielding individuals who lord over the flames.
 That said, there’s always room for a new grill recipe, especially one that’s on the lighter and healthier side.

-The following recipes demonstrate that lots of different vegetables can be the gem in the grill’s crown: cauliflower steaks are popular dishes on posh menus around the country, and vegetable kebabs make a perfectly pleasing quick and easy midweek meal, chickpeas instead of chicken and tofu goes from tasteless to tantalizing.
+The following recipes demonstrate that lots of different vegetables can be the gem in the grill’s crown: cauliflower steaks are popular dishes on posh menus around the country, vegetable kebabs make a perfectly pleasing quick and easy midweek meal and, chickpeas and tofu go from tasteless to tantalizing.

 These healthier options will allow you to enjoy your sacred summer moments for many years to come!

 - 2 limes, zested and juiced

 - 2 cloves garlic, minced